 If matrimonial assets are liquidated owing to divorce or other circumstances, the assets may be wholly or partially assigned or awarded to the spouse/partner by the court.
 In this case, the court officially informs the Foundation of the amount to be transferred, with all necessary details concerning the maintenance of pension entitlement.
-The Foundation allows the client to replenish their pension capital up to the amount transferred.
-Where the client does not replenish their pension capital, transfer results in a reduction of benefits proportionate to the amount transferred upon drawing of pension.
-At the time of transfer, the Foundation will inform the client of the new, reduced benefits.
-Any further shortfalls in cover may also be insured outside the Foundation.

 Art.
-18 - 2nd Pillar Central Office
+18 - Dormant pension assets

-When the vested benefits mature, if the Foundation has not received clear instructions from the client concerning their disbursement or if it not clear who the beneficiaries are, these assets will be reported to the 2nd Pillar Central Office, but the Foundation will continue to hold the assets until further notice.
+When the pension assets mature, if the Foundation has not received clear instructions from the client concerning their disbursement or if it not clear who the beneficiaries are, the Foundation will continue to hold the assets until further notice.